How to do quiet luxury on a budget: 5 ways that won’t break the bank

 It’s all about smart tailoring

-Whilst cashmere and fine-knit wool are most famously associated with quiet luxury, this is a little unrealistic for Bangkok, where temperatures are seldom under 30 degrees.
-Linen, however, is a perfect quiet luxury alternative for the summer, and is extremely versatile, too.
+Cashmere and fine-knit wool are most famously associated with quiet luxury and are more suited for the winters.
+However, linen is a perfect quiet luxury alternative for the summer, and is extremely versatile, too.

 Vegan leather is your friend